Skip to content

 from conan.internal.cache.cache import PkgCache

-CONAN_SEMAPHORE_LOCKFILE = "conan_semaphore.lock"
+CONAN_SEMAPHORE_FILELOCK = "conan_semaphore.lock"

-def _lockfile_path(conan_api) -> str:
+def _filelock_path(conan_api: Any) -> str:

-:return: Path to the lock file in Conan cache temporary directory
+:return: Path to the file lock in Conan cache temporary directory

 """